||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

-He ran ahead to the cabin and rapped loudly upon the door.
-When there was no reply, he went to a window and peered inside but saw no signs of life.
-As Maia and Lodus staggered wearily up to the porch, Xuthus returned to the door and tried the handle, fully expecting it to be locked, but to his surprise the door yielded to his touch and swung open with an eerie screech.
-He beckoned his friends inside and then froze as he saw the robot wolf emerge from the trees and bound towards them.
+He ran ahead to the cabin and rapped loudly on the door.
+When there was no reply, he went to a window and peered inside, but saw no signs of life.
+As Maia and Lodus staggered wearily up to the porch, Xuthus returned to the door and tried the handle, fully expecting it to be locked.
+To his surprise, the door yielded to his touch and swung open with an eerie screech.
+He beckoned his friends inside, then froze as he saw the robot wolf emerge from the trees and bound towards them.

 “Get inside!” he yelled.
 “It’s behind you!”

-Lodus jumped and gave a cry of alarm at the loud crunch as the wolf ran into a non-holographic tree and fell to the ground.
+Lodus gave a cry of alarm, drowning out the loud crunch as the wolf ran into a non-holographic tree and fell to the ground.
 Xuthus saw him exchange a look of fear with Maia and as one they spun around to face their pursuer.
 The robot was nowhere in sight.